 That depends on when you want to do your

-The first look - meaning, the first time he sees you in your wedding dress - is a huge part of your wedding experience.
-It can be done at a few different times: at a bridal session before the wedding, before the ceremony on your wedding day, or as you walk down the aisle.
+The first look - meaning, the first time your fiance sees you dressed and ready to go - is a huge part of your wedding experience.
+It can be done at a few different times: at a formal session before the wedding, before the ceremony on your wedding day, or as you walk down the aisle.

 Take a minute to decide when you want your first look to happen.
 If you're not sure, let's chat!
 I'd love to help you decide and discuss what might work best for you.